About

 Two different streams are available.
 Review sessions are also run to refresh prerequisite knowledge early in the session.

-For more information, visit the Numeracy centre website, call (02) 9850 8924 or email fse.numeracy@mq.edu.au.
+For more information, visit the Numeracy Centre website, call (02) 9850 8924 or email fse.numeracy@mq.edu.au

 Chemistry

-• BMOL1001 (Biomolecules)
+• BMOL1001

-• BIOL1620 (Foundation in Medical Sciences)
+• BIOL1620

-For more information, email fse.molsci-reception@mq.edu.au or call (02) 9850 8275.
+For more information, contact fse.molsci-reception@mq.edu.au or call (02) 9850 8275.

 The physics bridging course prepares you for studies in physics, astronomy, engineering, medical sciences and related disciplines.
-It provides learning support, a useful refresher and a solid foundation for your university studies in science.
+It provides learning support, a useful refresher and a solid foundation for your university studies in physics.

-• PHYS1510/PHYS1520 or PHYS1020/PHYS1010
+• PHYS1510/PHYS1520 or PHYS1010/PHYS1020

 • WPHY1510/ WPHY1520

-It is also excellent preparation for:
+It's also excellent preparation for:

 • PHYS1210 and a foundation for the GAMSAT

-• Foundations for engineering units such as MECH1001, CIVL1001, ENGG1000, ENGG1050.
+• Foundations for engineering units, such as MECH1001, CIVL1001, ENGG1000 and ENGG1050.

 For more information, contact fse.physacadmin@mq.edu.au or call (02) 9850 4244.

-Read about Macquarie University bridging courses.
+Macquarie University bridging courses

 Other admission options

-Macquarie Leaders and Achievers
+Macquarie Leaders and Achievers Early Entry Scheme

 Academic Entry Program

-We review your results for the NSW HSC Board Developed Courses (Category A subjects only) that correspond to select Macquarie degrees and make you an offer dependent on your performance in these subjects.
-The program is available for most Macquarie degrees.
+The Academic Entry Program matches your strengths to Macquarie's world-class degrees.
+The program considers your performance in individual subjects and matches your strengths to a degree that suits you.
+Your results in NSW HSC Board Developed Courses that correspond to select Macquarie degrees are reviewed, and make you an offer dependent on your performance in these subjects.
+The program is available for most Macquarie degrees and is processed centrally through UAC.

 Schools Recommendation Schemes